binishmanandhar23/VerticalCalendarLibrary/README.md

 or if you want to further customize the module, simply import it.

 ## Initial Setup
-I'm using org.threeten.bp library for working with dates which is why the library must be initialized in the Application file or your MainActivity's **onCreate()** before accessing the threeten library files
+I'm using org.threeten:threetenbp library for working with dates which is why the library must be initialized in the Application file or your MainActivity's **onCreate()** before accessing the threeten library files
 ```kotlin
 AndroidThreeTen.init(context) // VERY IMPORTANT
 ```